 The differential operators in $\mathcal{\hat{S}_A}$ above and $\mathcal{S_A}$ are related by the linear transformations \eqref{linear2} and \eqref{linear3}.
 As a consequence, if $Z$ is the associated unique partition function of the super Airy structure $\mathcal{\hat{S}_A}$, then it is also annihilated by all the operators in $\mathcal{S_A}$.
 In other words, property (2) is required only up to linear transformations (independent of the choice of basis).
 Thus, we can equivalently consider differential constrains derived from the differential operators in $\mathcal{S_A}$ instead of those in $\mathcal{\hat{S}_A}$.
 It turns out that this is easier in practice to show a relation to abstract super loop equations.

-With this remark in mind, the proof splits into two parts: \begin{itemize} \item[\textit{Part 1}] given a super Airy structure $\mathcal{S_A}$, obtain a sequence of equations that the associated free energy $F(\mathcal{S_A})$ satisfies, \item[\textit{Part 2}] starting with the corresponding local super spectral curve $\mathcal{S_C}$, expand the super loop equations that respect the polarization in the $(\xi_{k},\eta_{l})$-basis and show that the expanding coefficients satisfy exactly the same sequence of equations. \end{itemize}
+With this remark in mind, the proof consists of two parts: \begin{itemize} \item[\textit{Part 1}] given a super Airy structure $\mathcal{S_A}$, obtain a sequence of equations that the associated free energy $F(\mathcal{S_A})$ satisfies, \item[\textit{Part 2}] starting with the corresponding local super spectral curve $\mathcal{S_C}$, expand the abstract super loop equations that respect the polarization in the $(\xi_{k},\eta_{l})$-basis and show that the expanding coefficients satisfy exactly the same sequence of equations. \end{itemize}